-Financial SupportThe Genetics M.S. and Ph.D. degrees are research based and students spend a significant portion of their graduate training in the laboratory.
+ASSISTANTSHIP SUPPORTThe Genetics M.S. and Ph.D. degrees are research based and students spend a significant portion of their graduate training in the laboratory.
 The student conducts research under the supervision of the professorial staff to develop not only technical and manipulative skills, but also to foster originality, imagination, judgment, and patience--the traits of an independent scholar.
 Because of this, admission is not offered without financial support.
-Students admitted for rotations generally receive an 8 month research assistantship at $2,000 per month.
+Ph.D. students admitted for rotations generally receive an 8 month research assistantship at $2,000 per month.
 Funding after completion of rotations is provided by their major professor or home department.
 Students directly admitted to labs are paid at the rate appropropriate for that lab, teaching assistantship, or research project.

-- M.S. students on an assistantship for at least three months of the fall and spring semesters (six weeks in the summer), maintaining a 3.0 GPA and making good progress toward their degree receive a 50% tuition scholarship, assessed at the in-state rates.
+- M.S. students on a 1/2 time assistantship for at least three months of the fall and spring semesters (six weeks in the summer), maintaining a 3.0 GPA and making good progress toward their degree receive a 50% tuition scholarship, assessed at in-state rates.
+M.S.
 Students are responsible for the remaining tuition.

 - Spouses of students on assistantship who enroll at Iowa State are assessed at in-state tuition rates.

 - If a student on assistantship finishes the semester with their overall GPA below 3.0, they will lose the tuition scholarship until they bring their overall GPA up to 3.0 or above.
 This goes into affect at the end of their 2nd semester at Iowa State (one semester grace period).
 As long as they student is on an assistantship they will be charged at in-state rates.

 Graduate assistants (RA, TA) receive single student coverage free of charge under the ISU Student and Scholar Health Insurance Plan.
 Coverage for hospital, accident expenses, surgical care, and maternity care are included.